slowkow/snakefiles/README.md

 - Sample2
     - `Sample2.L1.R1.fastq.gz`
     - `Sample2.L2.R1.fastq.gz`
-        - The first mate reads split across two files.
+        - The first mate reads (R1), split across two files (L1 and L2).
 Some software such as STAR requires these reads to be merged into one file.
     - `Sample2.L1.R2.fastq.gz`
     - `Sample2.L2.R2.fastq.gz`
-        - Likewise, the second mate reads are also split across two files.
-To make matters more complicated, the `Sample2.L2.R2.fastq.gz` has only 2,000 reads, whereas `Sample2.L2.R1.fastq.gz` has 2,500 reads.
+        - Likewise, the second mate reads (R2) are also split across two files (L1 and L2).
+To make matters worse, `Sample2.L2.R2.fastq.gz` has only 2000 reads, whereas `Sample2.L2.R1.fastq.gz` has 2500 reads.
 The Snakefiles in this repository can handle this without any problems.

 [fastq]: https://github.com/slowkow/snakefiles/tree/master/data/fastq